-Throughout the short poem, Emily Dickinson uses an extended metaphor, creating the image of a relationship between a river asking to be accepted in and “taken” by the sea.
+Throughout the short poem, Emily Dickinson uses an extended metaphor, creating the image of a relationship between a river asking to be accepted and “taken” by the sea.
 Considering her broader collection of poems, one might find themselves between the image of the sea as God or as a lover.

 Explore My River runs to thee